microsoft/terminal/doc/contributing.md

 ---
 ## Reporting Security Issues

-**Please do not report security vulnerabilities through public GitHub issues.** Instead, please report them to the MSRC.
+**Please do not report security vulnerabilities through public GitHub issues.** Instead, please report them to the Microsoft Security Response Center (MSRC).
 See [Security.md](../SECURITY.md) for more information.

 ## Before you start, file an issue